apk003/Data-Analytics/city-scenario/README.md

+## Overview
-## This project is part of the Google Data Analytics Certificate program.
+This project is part of the Google Data Analytics Certificate program.

 It is a simple introduction to SQL fully within the Google Cloud Platform, additionally building skills with virtual machines and BigQuery.